dotnet/docs-maui/docs/migration/renderer-to-handler.md

 }
 ```

-The handler is registered with the `ConfigureMauiHandlers` and `AddHandler` method.
-The first argument to the `AddHandler` method is the cross-platform control type, with the second argument being its handler type.
+The handler is registered with the <xref:Microsoft.Maui.Hosting.HandlerMauiAppBuilderExtensions.ConfigureMauiHandlers%2A> and <xref:Microsoft.Maui.Hosting.MauiHandlersCollectionExtensions.AddHandler%2A> method.
+The first argument to the <xref:Microsoft.Maui.Hosting.MauiHandlersCollectionExtensions.AddHandler%2A> method is the cross-platform control type, with the second argument being its handler type.

 > [!NOTE]
 > This registration approach avoids Xamarin.Forms' assembly scanning, which is slow and expensive.